microsoft/TypeScript-Handbook/pages/Modules.md

 let y = someFunc();
 ```

+### Namespace Import

-### Use the namespace import pattern if you're importing a large number of things
+Use the namespace import pattern if you're importing a large number of things.

 #### MyLargeModule.ts